FREE shipping $50+ at TackleDirect

 Fuel Filter and Lines:

 A clogged fuel filter or a blocked fuel can impede the flow of fuel, causing the engine to struggle or fail to start altogether.
 Locate the fuel filter and examine it for any signs of blockage or dirt.
 If needed, replace the filter with a new one.
-Additionally, inspect the fuel for any kinks, cracks, or leaks.
-Damaged fuel may need to be replaced, and remember to use marine-grade fuel lines for .
+Additionally, inspect the fuel lines for any kinks, cracks, or leaks.
+Damaged fuel lines may need to be replaced, and remember to use marine-grade fuel lines for safety.

 Propeller and Gearshift: